ZenyaIse/Cities-Skyline-Difficulty-Tuning-Mod/README.md

 ## Customizable parameters
 - Construction and upkeep cost (separate for service buildings, public transportation, roads and for everything else)
 - Demand offset and multiplier.
 Calculated by formula (Demand + Offset) * Multiplier
-- Ground and noise pollution radius
+- Ground and noise pollution radius (for power, water, and garbage facilities only)
 - Relocation cost multiplier
 - Area cost multiplier
 - Reward percentage (amount of money you get when a milestone is reached)